 - You intend to stay for a period of 6 months or more

-- You do not intend to work in the Canadian labor market
+- You do not intend to work in the Canadian labour market

 - Your main place of work and source of income is outside of Canada